allanreyesara/MEAN-TaskManager/README.md

 # Database setup

-You will need accounts in `https://mongodb.com` and `https://cloudinary.com/` the you need to create an .env file in the root folder with this format:
+You will need an account in `https://mongodb.com`  then you need to create an .env file in the root folder with this format:

 ```
 MONGO_URI=<MONGO_URI>